 Continuous Bank leadership and strengthened support will be critical to secure the above achievements and increase the benefits to poverty alleviation and sustainable development.
 The World Bank is currently developing a new vision for water that strengthens the water practice to deliver on the bold leadership aspirations and meet changing client need.
 The vision places water at the center of helping people, economies and ecosystems thrive and thus contributing to a world free of poverty.
 Moving forward the Bank will:

-- Devote more resources to exploring and strengthening the linkages between water and other sectors such as energy, agriculture and the environment and to ensuring that water considerations are included in country sectoral planning.
+- Devote more resources to explore and strengthen the linkages between water and other sectors such as energy, agriculture and the environment, and support initiatives that aim at improving water allocation mechanisms and institutions

-- Ensure that the food security agenda considers irrigation and work with clients to improve water efficiency of existing irrigation schemes.
+- Ensure that the food security agenda considers irrigation and work with clients to improve water efficiency of existing irrigation schemes

-- Strengthen the use and supply of data for decision making and dialogue between countries, and facilitate the integration of technologies for more reliable information.
+- Strengthen the use and supply of data for decision making and dialogue between countries, and facilitate the integration of technologies for more reliable information

-- Continue its strong support to institutional reform and capacity building of relevant organizations, and strengthen global water partnerships for lasting impact.
+- Continue its strong support to institutional reform and capacity building of relevant organizations, and strengthen global water partnerships for lasting impact

-For Amin Jibari, a grocer, the project has finally brought security to his basement home.
-“After they built the channel and a protection wall, the floods don’t come here.
-We are relaxed.
-No flooding!”
-Amin says that since the construction of a covered channel nearby, he and his family of five are no longer in danger.
+For 28-year old grocer, Amin Jibari, the project has finally brought security to his basement home “ no more, everything now is good, after they built the channel and a protection wall, the floods don’t come here, we are relaxed, no flooding!”
+Amin says since the construction of a covered channel nearby, he and his family of five are no longer in danger!